bluevacationpt2/10MBy/README.md

 Easily compress videos and audio to fit under just 10MB from the context menu in Windows.

+> ⚠️ This project is currently in alpha.
+Please expect nothing to work properly.
+I don't know how to use a computer.

 ## Install
 Download the latest setup file from [releases](https://github.com/bluevacation/10MBy/releases).
 1. Install ffmpeg if you don't have it already: